carlesfalco/InferenceCellCyclePDE/README.md

 # InferenceCellCyclePDE

-This is the repository for the manuscript "Mechanical constraints and cell cycle regulation in models of collective cell migration" by Carles Falcó, Daniel J. Cohen, José A. Carrillo & Ruth E. Baker.
+This is the repository for the manuscript "Quantifying cell cycle regulation by tissue crowding" by Carles Falcó, Daniel J. Cohen, José A. Carrillo & Ruth E. Baker.

 Requirements:
 - Python 3 with packages NumPy and SciPy